dawe/schist/docs/quick.rst

 Saving objects
 **************

-`schist` allows to return the `NestedBlockState` object in `adata.uns['nsbm']['state']` slot.
+`schist` allows to return the `NestedBlockState` or `PPBlockState` object in `adata.uns['nsbm']['state']` slot.
 Unfortunately, this object cannot be dumped into `.h5ad` files by the `sc.write()` function.
 If you returned the state, e.g. for debugging, you should pop it out from your dataset before writing:

 ::